-Please send a note with your child to give to the subject teacher from whose lesson (s)he needs to be excused.
-When (s)he is back in school again, please follow the procedure in WebUntis as detailed above.
+Please send a note with your child to give to the subject teacher from whose lesson(s) he/she needs to be excused.
+When he/she is back in school again, please follow the procedure in WebUntis as detailed above.